Research-Based

 • Beef Tallow

-They also included additional l-leucine as well as ingredients for flavor and mixability.
+They’ve also added supplemental l-leucine along with ingredients for flavor and mixability.

 The Whole Feast Ingredients